iTwin/imodel-native/node-addon-api/README.md

 When we update to a new version of Node, unless they change something in Napi, there are **no changes** required.
 If they *do* happen to change/add/remove symbols in napi:

- 1. copy the new header files into the Napi subdirectory.
-We don't use the .lib files from Node's delivery (other than for step 3 below).
+ 1. copy the new header files into the Napi subdirectory and .lib files into the node subdirectory.
  2. the file `Napi/node_api.h` has the names/signatures of all the functions.
-Ensure that the signtaures of the stubs in `napi_stubs.cpp` agree exactly.
+Ensure that the signatures of the stubs in `napi_stubs.cpp` agree exactly.
- 3. for the "forwarding" sections, it may be easier to do a `dumpbin /exports iojs.lib` from the Node delivery, then find all the symbols with the "napi_" prefix.
+ 3. for the "forwarding" sections, it may be easier to do a `dumpbin /exports node.lib` from the Node delivery, then find all the symbols with the "napi_" prefix.